duriantaco/duriantaco/README.md

         cloud: ["AWS", "Docker", "Kubernetes"],
         ml: ["PyTorch", "OpenCV", "Pandas"]
     },
-    currentProject: "Skylos - Next-gen cloud platform",
+    currentProject: "Skylos - The better dead code detector",
-    funFact: "I debug with console.log and I'm proud of it!"
+    funFact: "I debug with console.log and I'm proud of it"
     controversialOpinions: {
         leetcode: "Your ability to invert a binary tree in O(log n) means nothing if you can't ship features", }